Tom Harris is injured in a high school football game and ends up in the hospital.

 “Tom Harris is being taken to Medical Imaging for a CT scan,” Tanner told her.
 “I was told he might have to wait a long time depending on how busy they are.
 If I went to Medical Imaging could I wait with him?”

 “Yes.
-You can’t be with him in the room where they do the scan, but you can be in the waiting room.”
+You can’t be with him in the room where they do the scan, but you can be in the waiting room.
+That’s where he’ll be taken to wait for his scam.”
 She handed him a sheet of paper that had a layout of the hospital.
 “You’re here.
 Take the door at your left and follow the hall to the atrium then turn right.
-Walk past the rotunda, and you’ll see the sign for Medical Imaging.
+Walk past the rotunda and you’ll see the sign for Medical Imaging.
 That’s where the waiting room is located.”

 Tanner followed her instructions and arrived at Medical Imaging.
 He walked into the waiting room and saw Tom on the gurney.

 “Hey, that was fast.
-How was your trip?” he asked Tom, then he grinned.
+How was your trip?
+Did they offer you any snacks?” he asked Tom, then he grinned.

-“Easy.
-Do you know that to open the doors they just push the gurney right into them?
+“It was easy, but no snacks.
+Do you know that to open the doors they just push the gurney right up to them?
 Then they open automatically.
 It’s kind of cool.”

 “That sounds convenient.
 Did they say how long you’d have to wait?”